kteoh37/bftu_cross_border/README.md

 ### Restriction Types

 Policies are categorized by implementation method:
-- **Price-based**: Taxes, fees, or other cost-based measures
+- **Price-based**: Restrictions that directly alter the costs of transactions.
+Includes taxes, fees, subsidies, interest premiums, surrender and repatriation requirements, and reserve requirements.
-- **Quantity-based**: Quotas, limits, or caps on volumes
+- **Quantity-based**: Restrictions that limit the volume or amount of transactions.
+Includes quotas, caps, bans and suspensions
-- **Administrative**: Approval requirements, documentation, or procedural restrictions
+- **Administrative**: Procedural or institutional requirements that do not directly target cost or volume, such as licenses, authorization requirements, reporting requirements, maturity requirements, holding period requirements, or bilateral payments agreements.

 ### Hierarchical Aggregation (iBoP-S and FKRSU)